 - Find your Router Firewall settings and turn it to low or off.

 We hope that one of the above strategies fixes your Discord connection issues so that you can get back to chatting with your friends.
-If it doesn’t, you may need to look into upgrading your internet plan or your device.
+In this article we have try to define “how to fix discord connection issues”.
+Hope you are like it!
+Thanks for reading this article.